apache/tomee/assembly/openejb-standalone/src/main/resources/README.txt

    [user@host openejb]# openejb --help

- You really only need to know two commands to use OpenEJB, deploy and start.
+ You really only need to know two commands to use OpenEJB - deploy and start.
 Both are completely documented and have examples.

  For help information and command options, try this: